CHAIM CENTRE

 Created by our skilled Communications Interns, the COVID-19 Chronicles is a student-led video series detailing the lived experiences of individuals impacted by the COVID-19 pandemic.
 This series explores challenges, health impacts, coping strategies, and hope during a time of uncertainty.
 Our goal is to show our audience a different side of the pandemic and allow them to feel connected in a time of being apart.

-Watch the COVID-19 Chronicles
+Watch The COVID-19 Chronicles

 Watch the Race Matters Video Series